CRM Design: 7 Best Practices

 An example of a CRM flow we adapted for mobile

-Clear Modularity and Intuitive Navigation
+Clear Modularity and Intuitive Navigation in CRM Systems

 A visual representation of the information architecture for a scheduling system within a CRM.
 The diagram outlines different booking workflows, including session history, class check-ins, grid and list views, and multiple booking tools, highlighting the structured organization of features.